 Where to learn more

-Learn more about these strategies in the webinar How CFIs can fight back against Fraud on Jan.
-18, 2022 at 1:00 pm EST, where Eltropy will explain:
+Learn more about these strategies in our on-demand webinar How CFIs can fight back against Fraud, where we covered:

 - Why the rise in fraud is alarming for community banks and credit unions